Chicken Noodle Casserole

 Boil egg noodles according to package directions.
 Drain water.

 Meanwhile, in a large bowl, combine all the other remaining ingredients.
 Add cooked noodles to the mixture.
 Gently stir to combine everything.
+Pour into the prepared baking dish and spread out evenly.
+Cover dish with foil.

 Bake for 30 minutes or until heated through.
 Carefully remove from the oven and let it stand for 5 minutes before serving.